Study: Best Cities to Rent

 In the past, some things were considered unchargeable: rent, medical bills, taxes.
 But these days it's getting easier and easier to use your credit card for just about anything.

-What do you think about Study: Cities Where Financially Savvy Should Rent?
+What do you think about Study: Best Cities to Rent?

 You might also be interested in